catarinaaa/SEC_Project1/README.md

 ## Instructions
-Below there are 5 different executions, one with normal execution and 3 with simulation of possible byzantine erros 7 terminals should be open for executing the tests and the following commands should be introduced.
+Below there are 4 different executions, 1 with normal execution and 3 with simulation of possible byzantine erros 7 terminals should be open for executing the tests and the following commands should be introduced.
+To run the Notaries using the citizen card for authentication, change the 2nd argument to true.

-Please, run ./clean.sh to clean all databases before runninng every test
+Please, run ./clean.sh followed by ./compile.sh to clean all databases before runninng every demo.

 Demo 1 - Normal Run
 ./runRMIRegistry.sh